Kyrobi/Cynagen/Files/Rules.md

 * You may not build any __**AFK**__ machines.

-* You are not allow to profit from strcitly VIP only items / perks.
+* You are not allow to profit from strcitly VIP specific items / perks.

 ============================================================